MattDierick/F5-Networks/others/Ansible/NGINX/NGINX Controller/README.md

 Run the playbook:
 -----------------

-* copy the controller TAR.GZF package into /home/ubuntu
+* copy the controller TAR.GZ package in /home/ubuntu
 * copy the playbook.yaml in /home/ubuntu
 * ansible-playbook playbook.yaml